cmpaz92/garabato/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Navigate into the `client folder` and run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Socket.IO

+Navigate into the `server folder` and run `npm start`.
+Make sure socket.io is installed.

 ## Code scaffolding